- Customer Experience

 For example, sometimes when players lose their data in Halfbrick Studios' game, Fruit Ninja, the company won't just shrug their shoulders and say, "Sorry."
 They will give customers in-game credit to shortcut their progress back to where they were before things went wrong.
 It's a small gesture with a huge impact.

 In this sentiment lies a core philosophy that should be part of every gaming customer support interaction: communication is key.
-Gamers are passionate individuals who are investing their time and money in your product.
-In return, gaming customer service needs to reflect their level of commitment by consistently delivering quick, personal and proactive player support.
+Gamers tend to be passionate individuals who are investing their time and money in your product.
+In return, games customer service needs to reflect their level of commitment by consistently delivering quick, personal and proactive player support.